High Speed Rail (Preparation) Act

 Overview

-This bill authorizes government spending on preparatory work for a high-speed rail network connecting major cities in England, including London, Birmingham, the East Midlands, Sheffield, Leeds, and Manchester.
-It allows for expenditure on pre-construction activities, land acquisition, and compensation related to the project.
+This bill authorizes government spending on preparatory work for a high-speed rail network connecting major cities in England.
+This includes activities like surveying, design, land acquisition, and compensation payments.

 Description

-The High Speed Rail (Preparation) Bill grants the Secretary of State, with Treasury approval, the power to spend money on preparing for a new high-speed rail network.
-This includes:
+The High Speed Rail (Preparation) Bill allows the Secretary of State, with Treasury approval, to spend money on preparing for a high-speed rail network.
+This network will connect London, Birmingham, the East Midlands, Sheffield, Leeds, and Manchester, and integrate with existing transport systems.

 Government Spending